opengisch/QField-docs/documentation/how-to/digitize.en.md

 It is possible to snap new points

--   only to nodes of existing geomtries
+-   only to nodes of existing geometries
--   only to segments of existing geomtries
+-   only to segments of existing geometries
--   to nodes and segments of existing geomtries
+-   to nodes and segments of existing geometries

 ### Snapping to layers